Stephenmuhindi/binary_trees/README.md

 The size of a binary tree is the total number of nodes in the tree.
 It includes all nodes – both internal nodes (with at least one child) and leaf nodes (with no children).
-Mathematically, the size of a tree can be calculated as the sum of the number of nodes in its left and right subtrees, plus one for the current root node
+Mathematically, the size of a tree can be calculated as the sum of the number of nodes in its left and right subtrees, plus one for the current root node.

 Traversal refers to the process of visiting and processing each node in a tree data structure.
 In the context of binary trees, there are three main types of tree traversals: in-order, pre-order, and post-order.
 These traversals differ in the order in which they visit the nodes.